Syrian army reversals spook Kremlin into hasty military build-up

 An airfield near the Assad stronghold of Latakia appears to be at the heart of the Kremlin’s plans.

-According to the White House, the Russians have recently widened the runways and brought in new air traffic control systems and components for air defense systems.
+According to the White House, the Russians have recently widened the runways and brought in new air traffic control systems and components for air defence systems.

 The airfield could in time be converted into a fully-fledged airbase, something Russian military commanders have not ruled out.
 It has been receiving about two military cargo planes a day for some time, say U.S. officials.
 The planes use Iranian and Iraqi airspace to get there.